-I’m privileged to lead sales enablement for HubSpot in Dublin, Ireland.
-Working with over 100 sales professionals is challenging, rewarding and lots of fun.
+I’m privileged to have the role I do at HubSpot.
+Leading sales enablement programmes for over 100 sales professionals is challenging, rewarding and lots of fun.
 No two days are the same and at any given moment I play the role of coach, advocate and advisor.

 The way I see it, my role primarily is to partner with the sales organisation, so sales reps are successful, which enables sales reps and by extension, HubSpot to grow.
 The goal I’m measured by and keep the closest eye on is whether our sales organisation hits quota each month.
 Fortunately, I have a number of plays and tactics at my disposal which can positively impact that number - broadly, they are sales training, deal support, sales content and sales productivity.

 I want to use this post to tell you about the sales enablement programme I led at HubSpot, which consisted of sales training and deal support, and how it increased sales rep quota attainment by 31%.
 We saw a big improvement and I’m pleased to say the results had a material impact on annual recurring revenue (ARR), quota attainment and growth.
 This post covers the approach, format, positioning and results achieved with the programme, and ideas for you to apply at your own software as a service (SaaS) company.

 Before we dig into the programme, I think it’s helpful to share some more detail about my role at HubSpot, the goals I focus on and how this fits with the programme.
 As I’ve mentioned, the overarching goal I try to hit each month is to ensure HubSpot’s sales organisation hits its quota attainment goal.
 This is a goal I share with HubSpot’s sales leadership - indeed, I’m a firm believer that shared goals are the one true way to drive alignment between teams.